Are you an adviser? Go to Unbiased Pro

 Invest in stocks and shares

-If you have no immediate need to access your £25k and you’re prepared to accept a degree of risk, you could consider investing in the stock market.
+If you have no immediate need to access your £25k and are prepared to accept a degree of risk, you could consider investing in the stock market.

 This minimum investment timeframe for investing in stocks and shares is at least five years.

-If you do decide to invest in stocks and shares, you can mitigate some of the risk by diversifying your investment portfolio.
+If you decide to invest in stocks and shares, you can mitigate some risk by diversifying your investment portfolio.

-This means buying shares in different types of companies and in different regions around the world.
+This means buying shares in different types of companies and in other regions around the world.

-That way, any low-performing investments are usually balanced by ones that are doing well.
+That way, low-performing investments are usually balanced by ones doing well.

 By investing in a stocks and shares ISA, you can shelter any gains and dividend income from the taxman.

-You can invest in both cash and stocks and shares ISAs during the tax year, providing your total contributions do not breach the annual £20,000 limit.
+You can invest in a cash and stocks and shares ISA during the tax year, providing your total contributions do not breach the annual £20,000 limit.

-If you’re new to investing, you might prefer to buy a fund, which means a professional fund manager selects your investments for you.
+If you’re new to investing, you might prefer to invest in a fund so that a professional fund manager may select your investments.

-You should review your portfolio regularly with a qualified financial adviser to make sure your investments are still meeting your goals.
+You should review your portfolio regularly with a qualified financial adviser to ensure your investments are still meeting your goals.

 Speak to a financial adviser